dpopchev/linux/README.md

 - `restore` reverts action by renaming target with appending suffix `${CLEANUP_SUFFIX}` and restoring the local `${BACKUP_SUFFIX}` file or doing
 - `link_dotfile` backups exiting target and links it with this repo dotfile

+### Comparison

+#### makefile

+My initial implementation was to have `Make` tracking links and a single repository for program.
+That turned out rather overwhelming and I merged those into one repo with single makefile.
+This also turned out a mess.

+#### ansible

+Looked promising and trendy, but it is overkill.
+Complying with directory protocol become daunting -- in the end I just want to quickly run my commands, not set clusters of hosts what not in a state.

+#### straw

+Found about the program rather late, and honestly too lazy to figure it out.
+On first glance it is not offering control which configs -- it is all or nothing.
+I was already too deep into writing things myself so just went ahead with that.

 ## License